Daniel Galván scandal

-The Daniel Galván scandal (also known as Danielgate, in فضيحة دانيال گالڤان) was a political scandal in which Mohammed VI, the King of Morocco, issued a pardon for a Spanish convicted serial child-rapist named Daniel Galván.
-The Spanish citizen was serving a 30 years prison sentence.
-He was arrested in Morocco in late 2011, for having raped at least 11 Moroccan children in Kenitra—a city he had been living in since 2004.
+The Daniel Galván scandal (also known as Danielgate, in فضيحة دانيال گالڤان) was a political scandal in which Mohammed VI, the King of Morocco, issued a pardon for a Spanish convicted serial child rapist named Daniel Galván.
+The Spanish citizen was serving a thirty-year prison sentence.
+He was arrested in Morocco in late 2011, for having raped at least eleven Moroccan children in Kenitra, a city he had been living in since 2004.
 The pardon came some 18 months after his incarceration as part of a diplomatic gesture from Mohammed VI to Spain, on the occasion of the 14th anniversary of his enthronement.

-The pardon sparked unprecedented popular outrage in Morocco where several protests were held denouncing the monarch's decision.
-This prompted Mohammed VI to first issue a communiqué in which he denied being "aware of the gravity of the crimes committed by Daniel Galvan", then to "cancel" his pardon but only after the Spanish citizen had already left the country several days before on an expired passport—with the knowledge of Moroccan authorities.
-It was revealed later that this was not the first time Mohammed VI had pardoned a convicted foreign paedophile, having pardoned Hervé Le Gloannec, a French citizen convicted of child rape and child pornography in 2006.
+The pardon sparked unprecedented popular outrage in Morocco, where several protests were held denouncing the monarch's decision.
+This prompted Mohammed VI to first issue a communiqué in which he denied being "aware of the gravity of the crimes committed by Daniel Galván", then to "cancel" his pardon, but only after Galván had already left the country several days before on an expired passport with the knowledge of Moroccan authorities.
+It was revealed later that this was not the first time Mohammed VI had pardoned a convicted foreign paedophile, having pardoned Hervé Le Gloannec, a French citizen convicted of child rape and child pornography, in 2006.

-It was later revealed that Daniel Galvan did not apply for a pardon and only requested to be transferred to a prison in Spain.
-El Pais wrote that the royal cabinet in an effort to please Spain, sought to accelerate the normal process of prison transfer—which could take up to two years—and accorded the unwarranted pardon for the convicted pedophile.
+It was later revealed that Galván did not apply for a pardon and only requested to be transferred to a Spanish prison.
+El País wrote that in an effort to please Spain, the royal cabinet sought to accelerate the normal process of prison transfer—which could take up to two years—and accorded Galván's unwarranted pardon.

 The scandal

 King Mohammed VI customarily pardons large numbers of convicted prisoners on national holidays.
-In 2009 he pardoned as much as 24,865 of Morocco's ~60,000 inmate's population.
-In 2005 to celebrate the 50th anniversary of the country's independence, he pardoned 10,000 convicts, among-which 336 foreigners (one of them was a convicted French child molester as a WikiLeaks cable would reveal).
-As he was celebrating the 14th-anniversary of his enthronement on 30 July 2013, he issued a pardon for 1200 inmates.
-The MAP—Morocco's state news agency—released a statement declaring that among the pardoned figured 48 Spanish prisoners, which were released as a gesture demonstrating the good relations between the Mohammed VI and King Juan Carlos of Spain who had just visited the country a week earlier.
+In 2009 he pardoned as many as 24,865 of Morocco's roughly sixty thousand inmate population.
+In 2005, to celebrate the 50th anniversary of the country's independence, he pardoned 10,000 convicts, including 336 foreigners.

+On 30 July 2013, on the occasion of the 14th anniversary of his enthronement, he issued a pardon for 1200 inmates.
+The state news agency, Maghreb Arabe Presse, released a statement declaring that among the pardoned figured 48 Spanish prisoners, which were released as a gesture demonstrating the good relations between Mohammed VI and King Juan Carlos I of Spain who had just visited the country a week earlier.